 Tornadoes typically occur when it’s warm, humid, and windy, and can also be formed from hurricanes and tropical storms.
 While the tornado itself is extremely dangerous, most damage occurs from the strong winds and flying debris carried by the tornado.

-Since tornadoes form from severe thunderstorms, the precautions associated with storms should also be followed for tornadoes, along with the following:
+Since tornadoes form from severe thunderstorms, the precautions associated with storms should also be followed for tornadoes.
+Tornado safety plans should always include the following: